Tetsuya Totsuka: Club career

 Totsuka was born in Tokyo on April 24, 1961.
 He joined Yomiuri (later Verdy Kawasaki) from youth team in 1979.
 The club won the champions in Japan Soccer League 5 times, JSL Cup 3 times and Emperor's Cup 3 times.
 This was golden era in club history.
 He also became a top scorer 2 times (1984 and 1990–91).
+On 23 November 1992, he assisted Kazuyoshi Miura's match winning goal in a 1–0 victory over Shimizu S-Pulse in the final of the J.League Cup final.
 In 1992, Japan Soccer League was folded and founded new league J1 League.
 However he lost opportunity to play after that.
 In 1994, he moved to Japan Football League club Kashiwa Reysol.
+He helped Reysol to promotion from the second-tier Japan Football League to the J1 League.
 He retired in 1995.

-National team career
+International career

 In December 1980, Totsuka was selected Japan national team for 1982 World Cup qualification.
 At this qualification, on December 22, he debuted against Singapore.
 He also played at 1982 Asian Games.
 In 1985, he was selected Japan for the first time in 3 years for 1986 World Cup qualification.
 This qualification was his last game for Japan.
 He played 18 games and scored 3 goals for Japan until 1985.